 Those who intend to continue in health, law, medicine, the ministry or teaching will find excellent pre-professional preparation.
 Through a number of cooperative programs with other colleges and universities, Lycoming students can study forestry, podiatric medicine, optometry and medical technology while still enjoying the benefits of a small college experience.
-They can also study abroad at affiliate programs with Regent’s American College in London, England; the Westminster Business School of the University of Westminster, London, England; CUEF Université-Stendhal Grenoble 3 in Grenoble, France; Estudio Sampere in Alicante, Madrid, and Salamanca (Spain), Cuenca (Ecuador) and San José (Costa Rica); the Otto-Friedrich-Universität in Bamberg, Germany.
-Semester and summer programs in other countries and in Washington, D.C. or New York City are available through a number of other cooperative programs.
+They can also study abroad at affiliate programs with Regent’s American College in London, England; the Westminster Business School of the University of Westminster, London, England; CUEF Université-Stendhal Grenoble 3 in Grenoble, France; Estudio Sampere in Alicante, Madrid, and Salamanca (Spain), Cuenca (Ecuador) and San José (Costa Rica); and the Otto-Friedrich-Universität in Bamberg, Germany.
+Lycoming also has a partnership with CAPA International Education, which has academic centers based in London, England; Florence, Italy; Beijing and Shanghai, China; Buenos Aires, Argentina; Dublin, Ireland; Istanbul, Turkey; and Sydney, Australia.
+Semester and summer programs in other countries and in Washington, D.C., or New York City are available through a number of other cooperative programs.
 Lycoming students may also study abroad through non-affiliate programs.

 One of Lycoming’s most popular and successful ways of blending career planning with a liberal arts education is through its internship program.
 Close to one-third of Lycoming students gain real job experience as part of a semester course load.
 The Williamsport area is particularly rich in internship opportunities in business, communication, government, health and social services.
 The close relationship between the College and the community has given Lycoming students a chance to roll up their sleeves and gain resume-enhancing experience rather than mere observation.